Is repentance necessary for salvation?

 The best way to understand repentance is to examine examples of it in the Bible.

-The Thessalonians “turned to God from idols to serve the living and true God” (1 Thess.
-1:9).
-That is biblical repentance.
+Repentance is clear defined in their lives.
+They “turned to God from idols to serve the living and true God” (1 Thessalonians 1:9).
 Notice that they didn’t turn from idols to God; they turned to God from idols.
 The order is important.
 If a man turns to God, he has his back to his old gods and old life.
 This is true repentance.
 It is “repentance toward God” (Acts 20:21).
 Unless a person rejects his false gods and false religions and self-righteousness and surrenders to Christ’s Lordship, he cannot be saved.

 How do we use repentance in soul winning?

-One afternoon I accompanied a pastor to knock doors in a section of his city.
-A few times he shared a five-minute Romans Road presentation (i.e., all have sinned against God, the wages of sin is death, Jesus died for our sin, and those who believe can be saved) and then immediately asked three questions: “Does that make sense to you?”
+One afternoon I accompanied a pastor to knock doors in a part of a city that was populated with university students.
+A few times in one afternoon he shared a five-minute Romans Road plan (i.e., all have sinned against God, the wages of sin is death, Jesus died for our sin, and those who believe can be saved) and then immediately asked three questions: “Does that make sense to you?”
 (All of them said it made sense.)
 “Do you have any questions?”
 (None of them did, because they didn’t appear the least bit interested, not interested enough even to invite us into the home.)
 And, “Would you pray to receive Christ right now?”
 (None of them did.)
-Not only was the program “quick,” to say the least, the pastor didn’t even hint to the people that there would need to be a change in the direction of their life, a turning, a surrender.
+Not only was the program “quick,” to say the least, the pastor didn’t even hint to the people that there would need to be a change in the direction of their lives, a turning, a surrender.

-An independent Baptist church in Maine conducted a door-to-door campaign a few years ago in which the people were taught to say, “If I were to tell you today that you can be saved and go to heaven and you won’t have to change anything, would you be interested?”
+An independent Baptist church in Maine conducted a door-to-door campaign some years ago in which the people were taught to say, “If I were to tell you today that you can be saved and go to heaven and you won’t have to change anything, would you be interested?”
+Salvation is indeed a free gift and it is not of works, but salvation always changes the life.
+It is never of works, but it is always unto works (Eph.
+2:8-10).
+There is not one New Testament example of a person who was saved and did not change.

 Many gospel tracts don’t contain a hint of repentance.